aksilerate/hand_tracking_mediapipe/README.md

-1. Run the setup.sh file first
-2. Open terminal and navigate to the folder
+1. Open terminal and navigate to the folder
+2. Give executable permission to setup.sh & run-code.sh: chmodx+x setup.sh run.sh
+3. Execute the setup.sh file inside the terminal: setup.sh
-3. Launch the program by double clicking on run-code.sh
+4. Launch the program by double clicking on run-code.sh